crossbario/autobahn-js/doc/tutorial_pubsub.rst

 What we do here is:

-* We subbscribe to a topic (line 25).
+* We subscribe to a topic (line 25).
 Arguments are the subscription topic (identified by a URI) and the subscription event handler.
 * The subscribe creates a promise, which is resolved when the subscribe either succeeds or fails.
 We attach a handler for either outcome to the promise (that's the ``.then()``).
 For more on promises see below.
 * The first handler is called when the subscribe succeeds (line 27).
 It logs the received subscription object.
 We also store this object, since it is needed to unsubscribe.
 * The second handler is called when the subscribe fails (line 32).
 It logs the received error code.
 * We define a handler for subscription events (line 4).
 This first of all logs the fact that we have received an event plus the event payload.
 * The payload is an array and/or a dictionary (sent by the publisher) and publication details (created by the router).
 * The subscription event handler also checks the current value of the counter that the publisher sent as the sole content of the array (line 8).
-Once this exceeds 20, we unsubscribe (line 9), using the previoulsy stored subscription object.
+Once this exceeds 20, we unsubscribe (line 9), using the previously stored subscription object.
 * Just like the subscribe, the unsubscribe creates a promise.
 We attach two handlers to this (lines 11, 15), which log success or failure.